YidanXue/yidanxue.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Research Associate, School of Mathematics, Cardiff University
+subtitle: Postdoctoral Research Associate, School of Health Sciences, The University of Manchester

 profile:
   align: right